moonlight-stream/moonlight-android/README.md

 Release builds can be signed by setting `IRIS_KEYSTORE_FILE`, `IRIS_KEYSTORE_PASSWORD`, `IRIS_KEY_ALIAS`, and `IRIS_KEY_PASSWORD`.
-GitHub tag builds are published as APK release assets and can be followed by Obtainium.
+GitHub tag builds use repository secrets with the same password and alias names, plus an `IRIS_KEYSTORE_BASE64` secret containing the base64-encoded keystore.
+The workflow's `signed_release` manual option builds and verifies the signed assets without publishing them.
+Version-matched tag builds are published as APK release assets and can be followed by Obtainium.

 ## Upstream project